translation/lingui/README.md

 have more of them, from this list: `zero`, `one`, `two`, `few`, `many`, `other`.

-Translators will have the correct list of plural forms proposed directly in the interface, with examples in their target language:
+On Translation.io, your translators will see the correct list of plural forms directly in the interface, with examples in their target language:

 <a href="https://translation.io/lingui">